PedagogiCTF/pedagogic_ctf/challs/Readme.md

 }
 ```

-Create a init.py script that will init challenges dependencies (db, secrets ...)
+Create a init.py script that will init challenges dependencies (db, secrets ...).
-Create a check.py script that will return 2 if you challenge is still usable
+Create a check.py script that will return 2 if you challenge is still usable.
-Create a exploit.py script that will return 3 if you challenge is still hackable
+Create a exploit.py script that will return 3 if you challenge is still hackable.

-then re-run init.sh :
+Then re-run init.sh.

+## Tests :

+You can tests challenges with (selenium docker need to be started):

+`./test.sh`

+and (Go Api need to be started):

+`python3 test.py`